chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 [global.v1.backups.s3.credentials]

     # Optionally, AWS credentials may be provided.
-If these are not provided, IAM instance
+If these are not provided, the IAM instance

     # credentials will be used.
 It's also possible for these to be read through the standard